michaelmburu/portfolio-website-nextjs-vercel/content/contact.md

   ### _Let's talk about your project_
 </PageTitle>

-Thinking about a new project, a problem to solve, or just want to connect?
+Thinking about a new project, a problem to solve, just want to connect or join your team?
 Let's do it!

 <Sep size="12" />